-In FY'2021 we established KPIs under which:
+In FY'2021 we established KPIs that include:

 - 1. We will strengthen engagement with supply chain partners on their labor and environmental practices and performance by completing desktop environmental/social audits for strategic, preferred and critical suppliers by 2023. - 2.
-We will partner with strategic/preferred/critical suppliers to evaluate risk in Tier-2 by 2030. - 3.
-We will seek to have 90% of total spend reflected in completed supplier ESG focused desktop audit by 2025.
+We will partner with strategic/preferred/critical suppliers to evaluate risk in Tier-2 by 2030.

+3. We will seek to have 90% of total spend reflected in completed supplier ESG focused desktop audit by 2025.

-As of FY'2023 we completed 600 supplier audits.
-To date, this represents 48% percent of our total spend having completed a supplier scorecard.
+As of the end of FY'2022 we have completed 600 supplier audits.
+To date, this represents 48 percent of our total spend having completed a supplier scorecard.

-We also report progress against these goals in our annual Sustainability Report.
+We also report progress against these goals in our annual Sustainability Report, available at bd.com.